mumudevx/design-patterns-via-csharp/README.md

 - Command pattern is used when you want to parameterize objects with operations.
 - Command pattern is used when you want to queue operations, schedule their execution
 - Command pattern is used when you want to support undoable operations.

+## Interpreter
+- Interpreter pattern is a behavioral pattern that specifies how to evaluate sentences in a language.
+The basic idea is to have a class for each symbol (terminal or nonterminal) in a specialized computer language.
+- Interpreter pattern is used when you want to interpret a language grammar.
+- Interpreter pattern is used when the grammar is simple.
+- Interpreter pattern is used when efficiency is not a critical concern.